eric-lac/petitions/README.md

 For installation instructions, see INSTALL.md.

 NOTE: Setting up the application and configuring it for use in your organization’s context requires Drupal development experience.
-The application ships with a similar design (theme) to what is used on petitions.whitehouse.gov and needs to be customized for use by others using standard Drupal 7 themeing conventions.
+The application ships with a similar design (theme) to what is used on petitions.whitehouse.gov and needs to be customized for use by others using standard Drupal 7 theming conventions.
 The application also ships with various user interface elements, user account settings, and other configurations that users should expect to customize using standard Drupal 7 techniques and conventions.

 ## Roadmap